junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Bobby frowns.
 "How are you gonna do that?"

-"Upstairs wasn't paradise, but it was decent."
-Ash says, slowly sitting straight on the sofa.
+"Upstairs wasn't paradise, but it was decent," Ash says, slowly sitting straight on the sofa.
 "Most people get to live their happiest memory, Ellen and Jo still got a Roadhouse -- though none of the customers were real.
 I got to do my own things.
 But this?"
 He gestures around him, referring to all the ghosts in the room.
 "This is something seriously fucked up.
 And if I have to guess, my money is on you guys knowing something about that."

 "So why don't you catch us up, and let's see how we can help?"
 Ellen nods at Dean, arching an eyebrow.